Understanding Portal Software

 Defining Portal Software

-At its core, portal software is a web-based application designed to aggregate information from various sources into a single, unified interface.
-Think of it as a digital hub that brings together diverse content, applications, and services, presenting them to users in a tailored and user-friendly manner.
+Portal software is a web-based application designed to aggregate information from various sources into a single, unified interface.
+It’s a digital hub that brings together diverse content, applications, and services, presenting them to users in a tailored and user-friendly manner.
 Instead of navigating multiple disparate systems, users can access everything they need through one central point – the portal.

 Portal software goes beyond simply displaying links.
 It often incorporates features such as: